 - 1. Complete the approved course of study for one of the AIM majors offered. - 2.
 Complete the additional hours required in the areas of general education and general electives.
 The Bachelor of Arts requires 124 semester credits.
-The Associate of Arts requires 62 semester credits. - Achieve a cumulative GPA of at least 2.0 or better (on a 3.
-4.0 scale) on all course work. - All CLEP and PLA credits must be completed by April 1 4. for spring graduation. - Satisfy all financial obligations to the University and be in 5. good standing with the University. - Submit an Intent to Graduate Form before mid-term of the last semester before graduation, accompanied by the non-refundable Graduation Fee.
+The Associate of Arts requires 62 semester credits. - 3.
+Achieve a cumulative GPA of at least 2.0 or better (on a 4.0 scale) on all course work. - 4.
+All CLEP and PLA credits must be completed by April 1 for spring graduation. - 5.
+Satisfy all financial obligations to the University and be in good standing with the University. - 6.
+Submit Graduation Application before graduation, accompanied by the non-refundable Graduation Fee.
 Graduates may participate in commencement exercises.